-- 3010 Other reservoirs include Iverson, Silva and Bureau of Land Management reservoirs.
-From an - 3011 engineering perspective, the base of the Iverson reservoir is much wider than it needed to be at the time - 3012 it was built.
-This suggests that the foundation would easily support construction to increase its height. - 3013 Expanding current reservoirs may possibly be the moremost time and cost-effective alternative for - 3014 expanding surface water storage compared with building new reservoirs, for which navigating the - 3015 environmental review process and other regulations can be difficult. - 3016 All reservoir expansion projects would undergo three phases.
-The first phase examines the feasibility of - 3017 the proposed project and planning.
-Engineering, permitting and project design take place during the - 3018 second phase.
-Phase three covers implementation and construction of the proposed project.
-Reservoir - 3019 expansion is typically done through either sediment removal or by physically raising the height of the - 3020 dam.
-Typically, expanding reservoirs through sediment removal is very costly, between "8,000 and - 3021 32,000 dollars per acre foot" (Lund 2014) and would be done very infrequently.
-Raising dam heights or - 3022 building new reservoirs is also expensive; an acre foot of storage space generally costs between "1,700 - 3023 and 2,700 dollars."
+- 2726 Other reservoirs include Iverson, Silva and BLM reservoirs.
+From an engineering perspective, the base - of the Iverson reservoir is much wider than it needed to be at the time it was built.
+This suggests that the - foundation would easily support construction to increase its height. - 2729 Expanding current reservoirs may possibly be the most time and cost-effective alternative for expanding - 2730 surface water storage compared with building new reservoirs, for which navigating the environmental - 2731 review process and other regulations can be difficult. - All reservoir expansion projects would undergo three phases.
+The Phase 1 examines the feasibility of the proposed project and planning.
+Engineering, permitting and project design take place during Phase 2. - 2733 proposed project and praining.
+Engineering, permitting and project design take place during Phase 2.
+2734 Phase 3 covers implementation and construction of the proposed project.
+Reservoir expansion is - 2735 typically done through either sediment removal or by physically raising the height of the dam.
+Typically, - expanding reservoirs through sediment removal is very costly, between "8,000 and 32,000 dollars per - acre foot" (Lund 2014) and would be done very infrequently.
+Raising dam heights or building new - reservoirs is also expensive; an acre foot of storage space generally costs between "1,700 and 2,700 - dollars."
 (Lund 2014).
-Depending on funding, sediment removal may be investigated and - 3024 removed sediment could potentially be repurposed to reinforce existing infrastructure such as the levees - 3025 that protect Bieber and Lookout from Pit River flood events.
+Depending on funding, sediment removal may be investigated and removed - sediment could potentially be repurposed to reinforce existing infrastructure such as the levees that - 2741 protect Bieber and Lookout from Pit River flood events.

-3026 9.3.2 Allen Camp Dam
+2742 9.3.2 Allen Camp Dam